4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-week-2020-thursday.md

 It feels wierd to take that angle, almost a selfish one, but if what you are looking for is happiness, I think understanding that your community needs to be happy in order for you to be happy just makes sense.

 Today I felt that especially at work.
 Our community is pretty great.
-Someone, just the other day, commented:
+Someone, just the other day, commented (and I'm paraphrasing):

 > Just the fact that I feel like we have each other's backs is a great feeling